 In one Hulk story from the Nineties, The Hulk has been brainwashed by the Red Skull to believe that the Juggernaut (who is working for the Skull as hired muscle) is his father, thus turning the Hulk into his servant.
 The Hulk causes some serious damage in the subsequent battle against the Avengers, until the Juggernaut blows his cover by being too nice.
 All Juggernaut did was praise the Hulk for his fighting ability, but it was more kindness than Bruce Banner's father had ever shown.

 One Annual of The Batman Adventures had a story where Scarecrow, under a new identity has started teaching at a local college and looked to be redeeming himself.
 Then he found out one of his prized students was and still is a victim of abuse, possibly rape, by her Jerk Jock boyfriend., that was enough to bring back Scarecrow and to show the Boyfriend that even someone who's obessed with other people's fear has limits.

 In Sonic the Comic Robotnik's right hand man Grimer thinks Robotnik is going too far by trying to destroy Mobius, the second time Robotnik tries to destroy Mobius Grimer quits working for Robotnik.

-Titania, a villain of She-Hulk and Comic Book/Deadpool among others, might be murderous and violent, but she will tip workers properly.
+Titania, a villain of She-Hulk and Deadpool, among others, might be murderous and violent, but she will tip workers properly.
 Not tipping would be rude.